 A drink of water will follow shared fruit.

 When packing lunch please ensure food is prepared and packed in a manner that is easy for your child to access.
+Children need to be able to open their lunch box by themselves so we suggest an easy opening lunch box.
+This also promotes independence.

 Please notify staff of any food your child is allergic to or is not to eat, as we do cooking activities occasionally.